 None of us will ever take for granted the ability to run together as a club.
 And we’re more determined than ever to make this year a great year for London Frontrunners.

-How are you engaging with The Vitality Big Half this year?
+How are you engaging with The Big Half this year?

-We’re extremely excited about The Vitality Big Half.
+We’re extremely excited about the event.
 We already have 150 members signed up for places, and we’re hoping this number will increase.
 We had a massive turnout at the last event too.

 London is our home and the place we love to run.
 There’s no better feeling than running over Tower Bridge with hundreds of people cheering you on.
 And the chance to pull on our London Frontrunners vests and come together to run with London’s other communities in this wonderful event is a real privilege.